Q. Will I have to play drumset for my audition if I major in Classical Percussion?

 Q. What is the focus of the percussion department at UNCP?

-Q. Are there many opportunities to study jazz vibes and ethnic percussion while at UNCP?
+Q. Are there many opportunities to study jazz vibes and world percussion while at UNCP?

 Q. In general, what type of repertoire do your students study?